PurdueCAM2Project/CAM2ImageTeam/docs/Cluster.md

 Like with the caffe example, you will have several new files in the directory from which you submitted the job.

+### Single Node MXNet Example
+To begin, create a script named "mxnet_alexnet_singlenode_dummy.sh" with the following contents.

 ```
 #!/bin/bash